Hands of a guy on laptop keyboard

 This two-speed approach could address the risks of the current one-speed ‘publish or perish’ race in the academic world.
 Such an approach has triggered publishing inflation as summariesed by a report published in Nature.
 In the most extreme cases, some researchers publish a new paper every five days, exacerbating the “publish or perish” culture to an absurd level.

 We live at a turning point, as AI can further accelerate this publishing inflation or help the emergence of a new type of two-speed research and publishing.
-AI can help revive substantive academic research by automating routine tasks of providing just-in-time updates and leaving human researchers with more time to analyse and reflect.
+AI can help revive substantive academic research by automating routine tasks of providing just-in-time updates and giving researchers more time to analyse and reflect.
 In this way, AI can stop the current ‘publish or perish’ race to the bottom and help critical and substantive research on the growing number of problems that modern society faces.

 Use multimedia to bring the magic of the written word closer to young people